 11. Lead Poisoning

-Fluorosis is a condition which negatively affects the health of teeth and bones as a result of consuming groundwater with high concentrations of fluoride chemicals.
-The chemical occurs naturally in ground water and the disease affects more the 25 countries globally.
-It is estimated that tens of millions of people are affected by the disease worldwide.
+Fluorosis is a condition that negatively affects the health of teeth and bones as a result of consuming groundwater with high concentrations of fluoride chemicals.

 14. Polio (Infantile Paralysis)